sype/sre-agent/docs/kubernetes-deployment.md

 This page contains the steps to deploy the MCP servers and MCP client onto Kubernetes with an exposed LoadBalancer endpoint.

 > [!WARNING]
-> This deployment is not yet "production-ready" and uses transports the bearer token through HTTP which is not secure.
+> This deployment is not yet "production-ready" and transports the bearer token through HTTP which is not secure.

 ## Pre-requisites